-Devices can be made more intelligent if they have the ability to sense their surroundings and physical configuration.
-However, adding extra, special purpose sensors increases size, price and build complexity.
+Devices can be made more intelligent if they can sense their surroundings and physical configuration.
+However, adding special purpose sensors increases size, price and build complexity.
 Instead, we use speakers and microphones already present in a wide variety of devices to open new sensing opportunities.
-Our technique sweeps through a range of inaudible frequencies and measures the intensity of reflected sound to deduce information about the immediate environment, chiefly the materials and geometry of proximate surfaces.
+Our technique sweeps through a range of inaudible frequencies, allowing us to deduce information about the immediate environment.
 We offer several example uses, two of which we implemented as self-contained demos, and conclude with an evaluation that quantifies their performance and demonstrates high accuracy.

 Gierad Laput, Xiang 'Anthony' Chen, and Chris Harrison.
 2016.
 SweepSense: Ad Hoc Configuration Sensing Using Reflected Swept-Frequency Ultrasonics.
 In Proceedings of the 21st International Conference on Intelligent User Interfaces (IUI '16).
 ACM, New York, NY, USA, 332-335.
 DOI=http://dx.doi.org/10.1145/2856767.2856812